 You Won't Get Kidney Stones

-If you’ve ever had a kidney stone, then you know the excruciating pain that comes with trying to pass one.
-But if lemons are regularly a part of your diet, you may not have to worry about it.
+If you've ever had a kidney stone, then you know the excruciating pain that comes with trying to pass one.
+But if eating lemons is a regular part of your diet, you may not have to worry about it.
 Lemons have a high amount of citrate, which has been proven to naturally prevent the formation of kidney stones.
 A study published in Urology found that patients who received lemonade therapy (four ounces of lemon juice in two liters of water a day with little to no sugar) formed kidney stones at a slower rate than before they started treatment.
 It was so beneficial, the researchers recommend lemonade therapy as an alternative treatment for kidney stone removal.
-Speaking of staying healthy, read up on 40 Habits That Make You Sick and Fat for more salt and sugar duos that you should steer clear of to avoid weight gain!
+Speaking of staying healthy, read up on bad habits that make you sick and fat for more salt and sugar duos that you should steer clear of to avoid weight gain!

 Your Cholesterol Improves